dennism501/graphy-react-interview/README.md

 * Does not handle browser resizing.
 * Would like to make this more re-usable, where you would add the annotations component as a child of a block element that you want to be able to add annotations to, and it would work.
-You'd be able to only add annotations within the bounds of that element, and it would be self contain all of the annotations.
+You'd be able to only add annotations within the bounds of that element, and it would self contain all of the annotations.
 * Does no collision testing currently (i.e. if an annotation is outside of the contents of the body, we should display it in a different way)
 * Does not handle long unbroken text very well (essentially just hides it)